ThomasBouche/meteole/README.md

 ```
 Note: The coverage_id can be used instead of indicator, run, and interval.

-The usage of ARPEGE is identical to AROME, except that you initialize the `ArpegeForecast` class
+The usage of ARPEGE, AROME INSTANTANE, PIAF is identical to AROME, except that you initialize the appropriate class

 ### Step 3: Explore Parameters and Indicators
 #### Discover Available Indicators